 10. Use an Insulated Sleeping Pad

 Sleeping pads, cots, and sleep systems should be rated with an R-value, which is an indication of how well it retains your body heat.
-For example, a cot with a lower R-value will give away more body heat and keep you colder, versus a foam sleeping pad with a higher R-value would retain and reflect body heat, therefore leaving you warmer.
-Ashley uses a HEST sleep system, which has a super high R-value of 11.8!
+For example, a cot with a lower R-value will give away more body heat and keep you colder, versus a foam pad with a higher R-value would retain and reflect body heat, therefore leaving you warmer.
+We uses a HEST sleep system, which has a super high R-value of 11.8!

-11. Heated Camping Gear Actually Exists!
+11. Buy Heated Camping Gear

-That’s right, battery heated camping gear is a real thing and it works!
+That’s right, battery powered heated camping gear is a real thing and it works!
 Heated sleeping bags, sleeping pads, heated camp chairs, and battery powered heated blankets are a great idea for the cold natured human, or even for the little extra level of warmth to stay cozy at camp.

 12. Heat Rocks

-If you are near an area where you can collect rocks and have a campfire, this is a great way to stay warm.
-Collect large flat rocks that aren’t wet or mossy and place them near the fire for about 15 minutes so they warm up.
-Once hot, remove them from the fire and place them in your shelter.
-They will retain their heat for a long time!
 Make sure the rocks aren’t hot enough to melt anything, and that you use proper handling so you don’t burn yourself.
 This method is best for extremely cold temperatures, like winter camping in the snow.

 13. Make a Fire

 Campfires are an essential part of any camping adventure, and are perfect for keeping warm once the sun goes down.
 You should always check local fire restrictions/bans in your area before lighting a fire, and have a large amount of water nearby so you can thoroughly put it out.
-Not only are campfires part of the ambiance, but they also provide a serious amount of heat so you can go to bed warm.
+Not only are campfires part of the camping aesthetic/ambiance, but they also provide a serious amount of heat so you can go to bed warm.

 14. Use a Moisture Absorber/Dehumidifier